jasdvl/sample-aspnetcore-rabbitmq/README.md

 This repository demonstrates how to integrate RabbitMQ into ASP.NET applications by utilizing both message publishers and consumers, with a focus on configuring RabbitMQ for client-side usage.
 The solution includes multiple projects to simulate a real-world event-driven system with RabbitMQ as the message broker.
 Additionally, it showcases how to manage RabbitMQ client configurations through a centralized `YAML` file embedded as a resource.

 **Note:** This project is still under development.
 Features and functionalities may be added or changed in future updates.
-The codebase may not fully adhere to best practices and may undergo structural improvements in future updates.
+The codebase may undergo structural improvements in future updates.
 See the [TODO List](#todo-list) for more details on planned improvements.
 Please note that time constraints might delay updates to the TODO list.